 A.6 CHEMICAL CONTAMINATION: Steel contaminated with soluble salts (e.g., chlorides and sulfates) develops rust-back rapidly at intermediate and high humidities.
 These soluble salts can be present on the steel surface prior to blast cleaning as a result of atmospheric contamination.
 In addition, contaminants can be deposited on the steel surface during blast cleaning if the abrasive is contaminated.
-Therefore, rust-back can be minimized by removing these salts from the steel surface, preferably before blast cleaning, and eliminating sources of recontamination during and after blast cleaning.
-Wet methods of removal are described in NACE No. 5/SSPC-SP 12.
+Therefore, rust-back can be minimized by removing these salts from the steel surface and eliminating sources of recontamination during and after blast cleaning.
+Wet methods of removal are described in SSPC-SP 12/NACE No. 5.
 Identification of the contaminants along with their concentrations may be obtained from laboratory and field tests as described in SSPC-TU 4, "Technology Update on Field Methods for Retrieval and Analysis of Soluble Salts on Substrates."

-- A.7 RUST-BACK: Rust-back (rerusting) occurs when freshly cleaned steel is exposed to moisture, contamination, or a corrosive atmosphere.
-The time interval between blast cleaning and rust-back varies greatly from one environment to another.
-Under mild ambient conditions, if chemical contamination is not present (see Paragraph A.6), it is best to blast clean and coat a surface the same day.
+A.7 RUST-BACK: Rust-back (re-rusting) occurs when freshly cleaned steel is exposed to moisture, contamination, or a corrosive atmosphere.
+The time interval between blast cleaning and rust-back will vary greatly from one environment to another.
+Under mild ambient conditions, if chemical contamination is not present (see Section A.6), it is best to blast clean and coat a surface the same day.
 Severe conditions may require more expedient coating application to avoid contamination from fallout.
-Chemical contamination should be removed prior to coating (see Paragraph A.6). - A.8 DEW POINT: Moisture condenses on any surface that is colder than the dew point of the surrounding air.
-It is, therefore, recommended that the temperature of the steel surface be at least (3°C) 5°F above the dew point during dry blast cleaning operations.
-It is advisable to visually inspect for moisture and periodically check the surface temperature and dew point during blast cleaning operations and to avoid the application of coating over a damp surface. - A.9 WET ABRASIVE BLAST CLEANING: Steel that has been wet abrasive blast cleaned may rust rapidly.
+Chemical contamination should be removed prior to coating (see Section A.6).

+A.8 DEW POINT: Moisture condenses on any surface that is colder than the dew point of the surrounding air.
+It is, therefore, recommended that the temperature of the steel surface be at least $3 \, ^{\circ}\text{C} (5 \, ^{\circ}\text{F})$ above the dew point during dry blast cleaning operations.
+It is advisable to visually inspect for moisture and periodically check the surface temperature and dew point during blast cleaning operations and to avoid the application of coating over a damp surface.

+A.9 WET ABRASIVE BLAST CLEANING: Steel that is wet abrasive blast cleaned may rust rapidly.
 Clean water should be used for rinsing.
 It may be necessary that inhibitors be added to the water or applied to the surface immediately after blast cleaning to temporarily prevent rust formation.
 The use of inhibitors or the application of coating over slight discoloration should be in accordance with the requirements of the coating manufacturer.
-CAUTION: Some inhibitive treatments may interfere with the performance of certain coating systems. - A.10 FILM THICKNESS: It is essential that ample coating be applied after blast cleaning to adequately cover the peaks of the surface profile.
-The dry-film thickness above the peaks of the profile should equal the thickness known to be needed for the desired protection.
-If the dry-film thickness over the peaks is inadequate, premature rust-through or failure will occur.
-To assure that coating thicknesses are properly measured, refer to SSPC-PA 2 (latest edition), "Measurement of Dry Paint Thickness with Magnetic Gauges."
+CAUTION: Some inhibitive treatments may interfere with the performance of certain coating systems.

+A.10 FILM THICKNESS: It is essential that ample coating be applied after blast cleaning to adequately cover the peaks of the surface profile.
+The dry film thickness of the coating above the peaks of the profile should equal the thickness known to be needed for the desired protection.
+If the dry film thickness over the peaks is inadequate, premature rust-through or failure will occur.
+To assure that coating thicknesses are properly measured the procedures in SSPC-PA 2 (latest edition), "Measurement of Dry Coating Thickness with Magnetic Gauges" should be used.
-(3) American Society for Testing and Materials (ASTM), 100 Barr Harbor Dr., West Conshohocken, PA 19428-2959.

-NACE No. 8/SSPC-SP 14